pmarguinaud/fxtran/ARTICLE.md

 We see here that an identifier may be split accross multiple lines, using `&` lines continuators.
 To cope with this possibility, it is necessary to introduce this extra `n` tag, which stands for a piece of identifier.

+## FORTRAN code refactoring

+Once the FORTRAN source has been parsed, it becomes possible to perform surgical modifications (eg adding an extra argument to a particular subroutine).
+We will look here at a typical modification which is necessary when porting the existing code (which works well on x86 platforms with micro-vectorization) to accelerators like graphical processors.

+Let us take as an example the following code snippet :

+    REAL :: X (KLON, KLEV)
+    REAL :: Y (KLON, KLEV)
+    REAL :: Z

+    DO JLEV = 2, KLEV
+      DO JLON = 1, KLON
+        Z = X (JLON, JLEV-1) + Y (JLON, JLEV)
+        X (JLON, JLEV) = Z * Z
+      ENDDO
+    ENDDO

+On x86, the inner loop would vectorize, and the compiler would generate AVX instructions.